isakal/Tiwwter/README.md

 Feel free to open issues, we are glad to hear feedback.

 ## Credits
-Good job if you read till here!
 We would like to give credits to some very important people.
 Such as Corey Schafer and my CS teacher.
 Corey has a great youtube series explaining how flask works which you can visit [here](https://www.youtube.com/playlist?list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).<br>
 Pallets Projects are the creators of Flask and modules that Flask is based on.
 I recommend visiting their discord server [here](https://discord.gg/7g9bd9g).

 ## LICENSE